 - Outstanding Young Investigator Award, William Harvey Research Institute Symposium, 2011

 - Poster Prize at the World Congress on Inflammation, Tokyo, 2009

 - BHF Centre of Research Excellence Travel Award, 2009

 - Young Immunologist of the Year Award, British Society for Immunology Congress, Glasgow, 2008

 - Ms Shani Austin-Williams – 3 month MSc lab project on ‘Exploiting the pro-resolving receptor MC1R to drive acute wound repair’.
 Shani was awarded a Distinction and is now working at Cambridge University.

-As a Science, Technology, Engineering and Mathematics (STEM) Ambassador since 2010 I have previously volunteered at public engagement events such as Centre of the Cell (London).
-Having recently moved to the CIR, I am working on discovering new routes for me to get involved in public engagement.
-I am particularly interested in discussing wound repair, including raising awareness of chronic wounds and have recently started visiting primary schools in East Lothian to run ‘Meet the Microbes’ sessions, whereby the children grow their own microbial handprints on agar plates whilst learning of the importance of effective handwashing in relation to the role of microbes in disease.
+As a Science, Technology, Engineering and Mathematics (STEM) Ambassador since 2010 I previously volunteered at public engagement events such as Centre of the Cell (London).
+On moving to the CIR, I have become involved in the Science Festivals subcommittee of our Public Engagement team as co-lead.
+I am particularly interested in discussing wound repair, including raising awareness of chronic wounds and visit primary schools in East Lothian to run ‘Meet the Microbes’ sessions, whereby the children grow their own microbial handprints on agar plates whilst learning of the importance of effective handwashing in relation to the role of microbes in disease.

 - Professor Adriano Rossi (Centre for Inflammation Research, University of Edinburgh)